hjiang895/Minimum-Priority-Queue/README.md

 ### `sink()` and `swim()` helper methods
 You should write a `sink()` method and a `swim()` method to help you with your insert and delete methods.
 Both will use the `compareTo` method to determine whether to swap the info in the current node with its parent (when swimming) or the smaller of its children (when sinking).

-`swim()` takes a pointer to the `Node` you added at the bottom of the tree.
+`swim()` takes a pointer to the `Node` you inserted at the bottom of the tree.
 It compares that Node's `info` with the `info` of its parent.
 If its `info` is less than that of its parent (use `compareTo()`), swap their infos, and then make the pointer point at the parent.
 Do this until you find a parent whose info is smaller or when you have no more parents.

 `sink()` takes a pointer to `top`, whose info should be the info of the node previously at the bottom of the tree.
 It compares that Node's info with the info of the smaller of its children.
 If its info is greater than that of its smaller child, swap their infos and make the pointer point at that child.
 Do this until your info is smaller than that of both children.

 Remember that you are not actually sinking or swimming a `Node`.
 Instead, you just swap the data in the `info` field of the current `Node` with the data in the `info` field in the parent `Node` (if swimming) or child `Node` (if sinking).
 These will be functions with return type `void`.

 ### `findNode()` helper method
 You should write a method for finding a particular node based on its number.
 You need to be able to identify the bottom node so that you can move it to the top after removing the top in `delMin()`.
-And you need to be able to know where to insert a new node when calling `add()`.
+And you need to be able to know where to insert a new node when calling `insert()`.

 In the sequential implementation, the these locations were easy to find using the size of the tree to compute the appropriate array index.
 With this linked implementation, a little more work is required.
 You still use the size of the data structure, but you will use it to compute the path from the root to the desired node using integer division by 2 and the modulus operator.